tenzir/threatbus/plugins/apps/threatbus-misp/README.md

 cd current
 vim docker-compose.yaml
 ```
-Find the section `misp-server` in the yaml and add the following:
+Find the section `misp-server` in the configuration and add the following:

 ```yaml
 misp-server: